fedspendingtransparency/data-act-broker-backend/dataactvalidator/README.md

 Finally, the job is marked as finished in the job table, and the file is marked completed in the error metadata table.

-Some of the validation rules are defined as in data standard as `errors` and some as `warnings`.
+Some of the validation rules are defined as `errors` and some as `warnings`.
 Any data that fails a rule marked as `error` will result in a failed validation status, and users will have to fix the problematic data and re-submit.

 All warnings and errors are displayed on the data broker's website, and their details are written to error and warning reports that are available for download.